Mushroom Compost: What It Is, What It Does, And How To Make It

 Mushroom compost is a wonderful addition to your gardening efforts.
 A great soil builder, it’s also really useful for keeping the soil moist, and it helps to break down dense clay.

 But what is mushroom compost?
-How do you use it?
+How do you use mushroom compost?
 Can you make it yourself?
 Let’s answer these questions and more!

 What Is Mushroom Compost?

-When you buy a bag of mushroom compost to use in the garden, it just identifies it as mushroom compost, or sometimes mushroom soil.
+When you buy a bag to use mushroom compost in the garden, it just identifies it as mushroom compost, or sometimes mushroom soil.
 An easy assumption to make would be that this is compost made out of mushrooms, or that it’s compost from growing mushrooms.

 However, this isn’t universally true.
 Let’s look at the various stages of mushroom compost, all of which fall under the heading of ‘mushroom compost’, and see what each type is.

 The term “mushroom compost” can be applied to the medium, called substrate, that mushrooms are grown in.
-One of the most popular commercial blends of mushroom substrate is a mix of wheat straw, gypsum, and horse or chicken manure.
+One of the most popular commercial blends of mushroom substrate is a mix of wheat straw, gypsum, and chicken or horse manure.
 Other ingredients can be used, but these are some of the most common.

 To produce industrial-level quantities of this particular mushroom compost, a manufacturer will begin with large bales of wheat straw.
 Bales of straw are dunked in water and allowed to soak for a few minutes, fully saturating them like a large sponge.
 The straw is then run through a chipper to make it into a finer particulate.

-Meanwhile, the manure and gypsum will be blended together thoroughly, and then the straw worked in.
+Meanwhile, the chicken or horse manure and gypsum will be blended together thoroughly, and then the straw worked in.
 This mixture will be placed in hot compost piles.
 They are watered and turned daily to begin the composting process.
 This process can take up to two weeks.

 Once the initial hot stages have concluded, killing off any wheat seeds that remain, the piles are turned into long rows and allowed to compost down for another couple of weeks.
 This secondary composting slowly turns the piles a rich chocolate brown color.